 If you fail to maintain the minimum GPA prescribed and the academic progress required by your college or school, you will be placed on academic probation or subject to dismissal.
-Since academic status rules are applied only at the close of regular sessions, grade points that you earn in a University of California summer session or by removing an Incomplete grade are not taken into consideration until the close of your next semester of attendance.
+Since academic status rules are applied only at the end of fall or spring semesters, grade points that are earned in a University of California summer session or by removing an Incomplete grade are not taken into consideration until the end of your next fall or spring semester of attendance.